top of page

 IMG_6843.JPG

-Teaches Sunday midday and Thursday afternoons/evenings.
+Teaches Sunday midday and Tuesday-Thursday evenings.

-Miss Shannon
+Miss Shannon (B.M., M.M.)

 Administrative Assistant